| Real Name | Roman Arkadyevich Abramovich |

 Early life

-Roman Arkadyevich Abramovich was born on 24 October 1966[7] in Saratov, then part of the Russian Soviet Federative Socialist Republic of the Soviet Union.
-His mother, Irina (1939−1967), was a music teacher who died of sepsis/blood poisoning after a botched illegal abortion when Abramovich was one year old.[8][9]
-His father, Aaron Abramovich Leibovich (1937−1969), worked in the economic council of the Komi ASSR,[10] and was crushed to death when a crane collapsed on him when Roman was 3 years old.[8][9]
+Roman Arkadyevich Abramovich was born on 24 October 1966[6] in Saratov, then part of the Russian Soviet Federative Socialist Republic of the Soviet Union.
+His mother, Irina (1939‑1967), was a music teacher who died of sepsis following a botched illegal abortion when Abramovich was one year old.[7][8]
+His father, Aaron Abramovich Leibovich (1937‑1969), worked in the economic council of the Komi ASSR[9] and was crushed to death when a crane collapsed on him when Roman was three years old.[7][8]

-Both parents were of Jewish descent.[11]
-Roman's maternal grandparents were Ukrainian Jews Vasily Mikhailenko (converted to Judaism) and Faina Borisovna Grutman.
-In the early days of World War II, just before the Nazi invasion, Abramovich's mother, aged 3, and their family fled to Saratov from Kyiv.
-Some of their relatives who stayed in Kyiv were among the 33,771 Jews murdered by the Einsatzgruppen in September 1941 at Babi Yar.[12][13]
-Roman's paternal grandparents, Nachman Leibovich and Toybe (Tatyana) Stepanovna Abramovich, were Belarusian Jews.[13]
-They lived in Belarus and, after the Russian Revolution, moved to Tauragė, Lithuania,[14][15] with the Lithuanian spelling of the family name being Abramavičius.
-In 1940, during the occupation of the Baltic states by the Soviet Union (USSR), just before Operation Barbarossa, the Soviets "cleared the anti-Soviet, criminal and socially dangerous element" with whole families being sent to gulags in Siberia.
-Abramovich's grandfather, Nachman Leibovich, was a merchant and labeled a "capitalist"; he was deported to NKVD camp in the settlement of Resheti, Krasnoyarsk Territory, where he died in 1942.[13]
-The father, mother and children – Leib, Abram and Aron (Arkady) – were in different gulags.[13]
+Both parents were of Jewish descent.[10]
+Roman's maternal grandparents were Ukrainian Jews Vasily Mikhailenko, who converted to Judaism, and Faina Borisovna Grutman.
+Early in the Second World War, just before the Nazi invasion, Abramovich's mother, then aged three, fled with her family to Saratov from Kyiv.
+Some of their relatives who remained in Kyiv were among the 33,771 Jews murdered by the Einsatzgruppen in September 1941 at Babi Yar.[11][12]
+Roman's paternal grandparents, Nachman Leibovich and Toybe (Tatyana) Stepanovna Abramovich, were Belarusian Jews.[12]
+They lived in Belarus and, after the Russian Revolution, moved to Tauragė, Lithuania,[13][14] where the family name took the Lithuanian spelling Abramavičius.
+In 1940, during the occupation of the Baltic states by the Soviet Union (USSR), shortly before Operation Barbarossa, the Soviets carried out the "clearing of the anti‑Soviet, criminal and socially dangerous element", with entire families being sent to gulags in Siberia.
+Abramovich's grandfather, Nachman Leibovich, was a merchant and branded a "capitalist"; he was deported to an NKVD camp in the settlement of Resheti, Krasnoyarsk Territory, where he died in 1942.[12]
+The father, mother and children – Leib, Abram and Aron (Arkady) – were held in separate gulags.[12]

-In late 1969, with no parents, Abramovich was taken in as orphan by his maternal Aunt Lyudmila and Uncle Leib in Ukhta Komi Republic, near the Arctic Circle in northern Russia, where temperatures drop to -30 degrees Celsius in the winter.[9]
-Along with cousins Natalya and Ida, the family of five shared a 3-room flat; his aunt and uncle slept on the sofa.[9][12]
-His uncle Leib was the director of supplies at a local factory.[9]
-Abramovich was described by one of the neighbors as a "polite and quiet boy, not rowdy like the others".[9]
-Despite the cold climate and lack of money, he has said that his childhood was not bad, since "as a child you cannot tell the difference".[8]
-However, he always had ambitions to leave Ukhta because it was "too small".[9]
-At the age of 8, he attended School No 2 in Ukhta but the following year, he went to live with another uncle near Moscow, returning to Ukhta for his final year of school.[9]
+In late 1969, having lost both parents, Abramovich was taken in as an orphan by his maternal aunt Lyudmila and her husband, Uncle Leib, in Ukhta, Komi Republic, near the Arctic Circle in northern Russia, where winter temperatures fall to −30 °C.[8] Together with their cousins Natalya and Ida, the family of five shared a three‑room flat; his aunt and uncle slept on the sofa.[8][11]
+His uncle Leib was the director of supplies at a local factory.[8]
+Abramovich was described by one neighbour as a "polite and quiet boy, not rowdy like the others".[8]
+Despite the harsh climate and the family's lack of money, he has said that his childhood was not unhappy, because "as a child you cannot tell the difference".[7]
+Nevertheless, he always harboured a desire to leave Ukhta, which he considered "too small".[8]
+At the age of eight, he attended School No 2 in Ukhta, but the following year he went to live with another uncle near Moscow, returning to Ukhta only for his final year of school.[8]

-Abramovich left school at age 16, worked as a mechanic and served in the Soviet Army, in an artillery unit in Kirzhach.[8][12]
-His salary of 7 rubles per month was not enough so he persuaded several drivers of military vehicles to regularly siphon off a few liters of petrol from their tanks, offering them a share of the profits from the sale as well as ice cream and pastries.[12]
-The officers of the unit then bought the stolen petrol for half of the market price.
-No one complained, as everyone profited from the scheme.[12]
+Abramovich left school at sixteen, worked as a mechanic and served in the Soviet Army in an artillery unit in Kirzhach.[7][11]
+His monthly pay of 7 roubles was not enough, so he persuaded several military drivers to siphon off a few litres of petrol from their tanks on a regular basis, offering them a share of the proceeds from the sales together with ice cream and pastries.[11]
+The unit's officers then bought the stolen petrol at half the market price.
+No one complained, for everyone profited from the arrangement.[11]

-He attended college for two years at the technical college in Ukhta,[9] then at the Moscow Road Construction and Automobile Institute, but did not graduate from either.[16]
-He later attended the Gubkin Institute of Oil and Gas in Moscow.[17]
+He studied for two years at the technical college in Ukhta[8] and later at the Moscow Road Construction and Automobile Institute, but did not graduate from either.[15]
+He subsequently attended the Gubkin Institute of Oil and Gas in Moscow.[16]
+In 2000, he enrolled in a one-year correspondence course at Moscow State Law Academy.[17]

 Career